Celia Fiennes: Tours and memoirs

 Fiennes worked up her notes into a travel memoir in 1702, which she never published, being intended only for family reading.
 It provides a vivid portrait of a still largely unenclosed countryside with few and primitive roads, although signposts ("posts and hands pointing to each road with the names of the great towns or market towns that it leads to") were appearing.
 Robert Southey published extracts in 1812, and the first complete edition appeared in 1888 under the title Through England on a Side Saddle.
 A scholarly edition called The Journeys of Celia Fiennes was produced by Christopher Morris in 1947.
 Since then the book has remained in print in various editions.

 Fiennes was interested in anything new, in innovations, bustling towns, the newly fashionable spa towns such as Bath and Harrogate, and in commerce.
 Fiennes's patriotic justification for domestic tourism and her interest in the "production and manufactures of each place" anticipated the genre of "economic tourism", which became formalised with Daniel Defoe's professional and survey-like A Tour through the Whole Island of Great Britain (1724–1726).
 The economic tourist would become a staple of travel writing throughout the 18th and 19th centuries.

 Fiennes saw many of the finest baroque English country houses while they were still under construction.
 Despite the widespread notion that the habit of visiting "stately homes" set in after the Second World War, many have been accessible to travellers of higher social standing since Fiennes' time if not earlier, and her comments are among the most interesting sources of information about them.
 At Stonehenge she counted the exact number of stones and at Harrogate visited "the sulphur or stinking spaw".
 She also clambered over the rocks at Land's End.

 Remembered

 Fiennes died in Hackney in 1741.
+Her grave lies in St. Andrew's Churchyard in Newton Tony, Wiltshire.

-Her travels formed the subject of a play, Riding England Sidesaddle by Christopher Goulding, which was first performed at the People's Theatre, Newcastle upon Tyne in 1992, starring Andrea Riseborough as the young Celia Fiennes.
+Her travels formed the subject of a play, Riding England Sidesaddle by Christopher Goulding, which was first performed at the People's Theatre, Newcastle upon Tyne in 1992, starring Andrea Riseborough as the young Celia Fiennes and Gordon Russell as her father.